blinklv/cmd-tips/configure_the_static_hostnames.md

 # Configure the static hostnames

-Open the `/etc/hosts` file, you should have permission to edit it.
+Open the `/etc/hosts` file, you should have the root permission to edit it.

 ```bash
 $sudo vi /etc/hosts